ljdursi/new-newsletter-page/index.md

     - title: Roundups
       description: Weekly summaries of previously covered topics with occasional longer posts.
     - title: Educational material
-      description: Occasional (no more than weekly) short emails with links
+      description: Writeups on topics of the day
-    - title: Direct messaging
+    - title: Send me your feedback!
       description: Reply to any message (it’ll go directly to me and only to me) with thoughts, comments, and feedback
   background: "{{ site.baseurl }}/assets/images/slider/person-typing.jpg"